abpio/abp-commercial-docs/en/themes/lepton-x/mvc.md

 * The **main header toolbar component (C# file)** is defined in the `Themes/LeptonX/Components/TopMenu/MainHeaderToolbar/MainHeaderToolbarViewComponent.cs` file and you can **override it** by creating a file with the **same name** and **under** the **same folder**.

+> Before replacing the main header toolbar component, make a visit to the [ABP Toolbars](https://docs.abp.io/en/abp/latest/UI/AspNetCore/Toolbars) documentation to learn how to add/remove menu items to the main header toolbar.

 ### Main Menu

 ![Main menu](images/leptonx-topmenu-main-menu.png)